-- (1) Registration for a subject not yet completed which is identified in the curriculum of a given programme of study as compulsory or elective is possible only twice, and it is possible to register for the subject a second time only in the immediately subsequent unit of study. - (2) Registration for not yet completed compulsory subjects titled Theory of Law II,
+(1) Registration for a subject not yet completed which is identified in the curriculum of a given programme of study as compulsory or elective is possible only twice, and it is possible to register for the subject a second time only in the immediately subsequent unit of study.

-Roman Law and the Foundations of Modern Private Law II, Constitutional Law I, Substantive Civil Law I, and Introduction to Law Study is possible only once.
+(2) Registration for not yet completed compulsory subjects titled Theory of Law I, Theory of Law II, Roman Law and the Foundations of Modern Private Law I, Roman Law and the Foundations of Modern Private Law II, Constitutional Law I, Substantive Civil Law I, and Introduction to Law Study is possible only once.

-- (3) Registration for a subject not yet completed which is identified in the curriculum of a given programme of study as optional is possible only twice. - (4) It is possible to register for an already completed elective or optional subject for a second time if it is so determined by the guarantor of the programme of study after an opinion was expressed by the guarantor of the subject.
+(3) Registration for a subject not yet completed which is identified in the curriculum of a given programme of study as optional is possible only twice.

+(4) It is possible to register for an already completed elective or optional subject for a second time if it is so determined by the guarantor of the programme of study after an opinion was expressed by the guarantor of the subject.
 The fact that it is possible to register twice for a completed elective or optional subject is published by the guarantor of the subject in the subject description in the Student Information System before the beginning of the preliminary registration for subjects stipulated in the academic calendar.